State Department Federal Register Notice

 - Although the original version of the Ordinance allowed employers to inquire about criminal history after either a live interview or a conditional offer, the Ordinance now requires that, consistent with California law, covered employers wait until after a conditional offer of employment is made to make any such inquiry.

 - For any violations occurring after the effective date of the amended Ordinance (October 1, 2018), employers are subject to increased penalties for non-compliance: $500 for the first violation; $1,000 for the second violation; and $2,000 for any subsequent violations (under the initial Ordinance, the maximum penalty was $50).
-If more than one applicant or employee is impacted by an alleged violation, the penalties apply to each employee or applicant.
+If more than one candidate or employee is impacted by an alleged violation, the penalties apply to each employee or candidate.

 - The initial Ordinance granted to the Office of Labor Standards Enforcement (“OLSE”) the right to file a civil action against an employer to recover any legal or equitable relief that may be appropriate to remedy the violation, including, but not limited to, reinstatement, back pay and attorney’s fees and costs.
 The amended Ordinance now grants that same right to file a civil action to aggrieved individuals, provided that he or she files a complaint with the OLSE and exhausts their administrative remedies.

-In some respects, however, San Francisco’s Ordinance provides greater protections to job applicants than does California law.
+In some respects, however, San Francisco’s Ordinance provides greater protections to job candidates than does California law.
 Subject to very few exceptions, all California employers are prohibited from considering certain types of criminal history information, including arrests that did not lead to a conviction, juvenile records, non-felony marijuana convictions that are older than two years, and diversions or deferrals.
 San Francisco, however, currently goes beyond this by barring covered employers from considering convictions that are more than seven years old (measured from the date of sentencing) and infractions.
 The Board further amended the Ordinance to add a new category of “off limits” information: “A conviction that arises out of conduct that has been decriminalized since the date of the Conviction,” measured from the date of sentencing.
 The amendment provides examples of such convictions to include those for certain marijuana and cannabis offenses.
 San Francisco employers will now have to evaluate any potentially disqualifying conviction to determine whether the charge at issue was decriminalized post-conviction.

 Alabama Is Final State to Enact Data Breach Notice Law